DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

 The Monitoring system is used to monitor various components of DIRAC.
 Currently, we have several monitoring types:

-  - WMSHistory: for monitoring the DIRAC WMS
+  - WMSHistory: for monitoring the DIRAC WorkloadManagementSystem.
-  - PilotsHistory: for monitoring of DIRAC pilots
+  - PilotsHistory: for monitoring of DIRAC pilots.
-  - Agent Monitoring: for monitoring DIRAC agents
+  - Agent Monitoring: for monitoring the activity of DIRAC agents.
-  - Service Monitoring: for monitoring DIRAC services
+  - Service Monitoring: for monitoring the activity of DIRAC services.
   - RMS Monitoring: for monitoring the DIRAC RequestManagement System (mostly the Request Executing Agent).
-  - PilotSubmission Monitoring: for monitoring the DIRAC pilot submission statistics from SiteDirector agents
+  - PilotSubmission Monitoring: for monitoring the DIRAC pilot submission statistics from SiteDirector agents.
-  - DataOperation Monitoring: for monitoring the DIRAC data operation statistics
+  - DataOperation Monitoring: for monitoring the DIRAC data operation statistics.

 It is based on Elasticsearch distributed search and analytics NoSQL database.
 If you want to use it, you have to install the Monitoring service, and of course connect to a ElasticSearch instance.